 Objectives

-This study aimed to examine the relationship between self-management, anxiety and depression on quality life in individuals with chronic eczema.
+This study aimed to examine the relationship between self-management, anxiety, and depression, on quality life in individuals with chronic eczema.
 The main hypothesis proposed that the presence of anxiety and depression reduces the influence of self-management of chronic eczema on quality of life.

 Methods

-The cross-sectional design used opportunistic sampling to recruit participants (n=77) to respond to four self-report scales to assess self-management understanding, anxiety, depression and quality of life in participants with chronic eczema.
-The analysis involved a hierarchical multiple linear regression to assess the variance contributed by each variable added sequentially to the model.
+A cross-sectional design and opportunistic sampling was used to recruit 77 participants who responded to four self-report scales to assess self-management understanding, anxiety, depression and quality of life in participants with chronic eczema.
+Data were analysed by a hierarchical multiple linear regression to assess the variance contributed by each variable added to the model.

 Results

-Results suggest that for this sample, low self-management, high anxiety, and high depression significantly negatively influence quality of life, and that self-management has reduced influence when anxiety and depression are present.
-The three variables combined account for 41.1% of variance in quality of life scores.
+Results from this sample suggest, low self-management, high anxiety, and high depression significantly negatively influence quality of life, and that self-management has reduced influence when anxiety and depression are present.
+The three variables combined accounted for 41.1% of variance in quality of life scores, suggesting anxiety, depression and self-management influence quality of life in the sample.
 Furthermore, significance levels for self-management (p = .08) reduce with the addition of anxiety and depression (p = .463).

 Conclusion

 Self-management, anxiety, and depression significantly influence eczema-related quality of life, and the presence of comorbid anxiety and depression decreases the contributed variance of self-management in this sample.
-Implications suggest healthcare providers should consider psychological concerns alongside eczema in order to inform self-management approaches in patients with eczema.
+Healthcare providers could consider psychological concerns alongside eczema to inform self-management approaches in patients with eczema.

 Keywords